Planned Giving

 Our Federal Tax I.D. number is: 91-1017868

-The official bequest language for Cascade Connections is: “I hereby give to Cascade Connections, a Washington state nonprofit corporation with its principal place of business at Ferndale, Washington: The sum of $________ OR The following described property ________ OR _____ percent of my estate.”
+Sample Bequest Language: The official bequest language for Cascade Connections is: “I hereby give to Cascade Connections, a Washington State nonprofit corporation with its principal place of business at Ferndale, Washington: The sum of $________ OR The following described property ________ OR _____ percent of my estate.”

-The following items are special considerations when you plan a charitable bequest to help support the mission of Cascade Connections.
+The following special considerations may apply when you plan a charitable bequest to support Cascade Connections.

-Unrestricted bequest: This is a gift for our general purposes, to be used at the discretion of our board of directors.
-A gift like this—without conditions attached—is frequently the most useful, as it allows us to determine the wisest and most pressing need for the funds at the time of receipt.
+• Unrestricted bequest: This gift supports our general purposes and may be used at the discretion of Cascade Connections’ Board of Directors.
+A gift like this (without conditions attached) often proves the most useful because it allows us to determine the most prudent and pressing need for the funds at the time of receipt.

-Restricted bequest: This type of gift allows you to specify how the funds are to be used.
+• Restricted bequest: This gift type allows you to specify how Cascade Connections will use these funds.
 Perhaps you have a special purpose or project in mind.
-If so, it’s best to consult us when you make your will to be certain your intent can be carried out.
+If so, it’s best to consult us when you make your will to be certain that your intent can be carried out.

-Charitable Remainder Trusts: You can use an irrevocable trust to provide yourself and/or a loved one with a fixed annual income or an income which varies with the value of the trust.
-Part of your gift qualifies for an income tax deduction, as calculated with IRS tables.
+You can use an irrevocable trust to provide yourself and/or a loved one with a fixed annual income or an income which varies with the trust’s value.
+Part of your charitable remainder trust qualifies for an income tax deduction, as calculated with IRS tables.
 At the death of the last income beneficiary, the remaining principal in the trust is distributed to Cascade Connections.

-Charitable Lead Trust: If your goal is to provide an inheritance for your children, but you would also like to make a significant charitable gift through your estate, you can support our organization for a term of years or for the life of an individual by creating a charitable lead trust.
-Income will be paid to Cascade Connections during the term of the trust.
-When the trust terminates, the assets in the trust revert to you or to individuals you wish to benefit.
+If you want to provide an inheritance for your children while also making a significant charitable gift through your estate, consider creating a charitable lead trust.
+This trust allows you to support our organization for a term of years or for an individual’s remaining lifetime.
+During its term, this trust pays income to Cascade Connections.
+When the trust terminates, its assets revert to you or to other designated beneficiaries.

-Life Insurance: Perhaps you would like to make a sizable contribution to us now to help meet our current needs, but you don’t want to reduce the estate you will pass to your family.
+Perhaps you would like to make a sizable contribution to us now, to help meet our current needs, but you don’t want to reduce the estate you leave for your family.
 Consider purchasing life insurance.
-When you give a life insurance policy to us by naming Cascade Connections as the owner and beneficiary, the annual premiums paid would be a charitable income tax deduction and would determine the annual giving level recognition.
+When you give a life insurance policy to us by naming Cascade Connections as the owner and beneficiary, the annual premiums paid become a charitable income tax deduction and determine the annual giving-level recognition.
 Donors may also consider transferring ownership of existing policies to Cascade Connections.
-Depending on your age, health and tax bracket, the income tax savings from your charitable gift may be enough to cover the premium cost.
+Depending on your age, health, and tax bracket, the income tax savings from your charitable gift may be enough to cover the premium cost.

-Charitable Gift Annuity: If you would like to support Cascade Connections but current income is a consideration, through a charitable gift annuity, you can contract for a fixed payment for the rest of your life and make a gift to Cascade Connections.
-A gift annuity is a simple, contractual agreement between an individual donor and Cascade Connections in which the donor transfer assets to us in exchange for our promise to pay one or two annuitants payments for life.
-A gift annuity may be funded by: a gift of cash, certificate of deposit (CD), or securities.
+If you would like to support Cascade Connections but current income is a consideration, you can arrange a charitable gift annuity.
+A gift annuity is a simple, contractual agreement between an individual donor and Cascade Connections in which the donor transfers assets to us in exchange for our promise to pay one or two annuitants payments for life.
+A gift annuity may be funded by a gift of cash, a certificate of deposit (CD), or securities.
 A portion of this income is not taxed, and you also receive a charitable deduction for part of your gift as calculated with IRS tables.